 There are two distinct schools of thought when it comes to sartorial rules on the slopes.
 This is often decided by whether you are you a skier or a snow boarder.
 For skiing, channel your inner bond girl, think sleek salopettes, fur trimmed coats and have a more streamlined approach to your silhouette.
 For snow boarders the look is much more casual, baggy and urban.
 Trousers legs are worn looser and coats are more like oversized parkas, than sexy cinched in ski jackets.

 One of the biggest trends on the mountains this season is colour and print.
 Neon tones are de rigueur, think bright hues worn with camouflage or geometric print separates.
-Despite my love of a sleek black all-in-one ski suit, even I was coaxed away from a full block colour look by introducing a pair of bright pink ski pants this season.
+Despite my love of a sleek black all-in-one ski suit, it’s good to be a little adventurous with the colours, even if it’s just on the base layers.

-Below: The girls rock their Sweaty Betty printed thermals!
+Below: Me in my Sweaty Betty printed base layer thermals!